AqwamCreates/DataPredict/docs/API/Models/NearestCentroid.md

 * featureMatrix: Matrix containing data.

-* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with highest probability.
+* returnOriginalOutput: Set whether or not to return predicted matrix instead of value with the closest distance.

 #### Returns: